w1zzball/scrapeddit/README.md

 - Store scraped data in PostgreSQL (two schemas/tables: `submissions` and `comments`).
 - Interactive prompt with history, autocompletion and a `help` command describing flags and usage.
+- run_batch script to run multiple scrape commands from a text file/CLI.
 ## Commands

 All commands are run inside the interactive prompt (`py main.py`).